 If you ask campers what they consider when setting up base, very few are likely to say campfire temperature.
 However, understanding how to measure the heat from your campfire makes it easier to cook different meats and helps you avoid accidentally melting your cutlery!

 After years spent cultivating campfires in a variety of different terrains, campfire temperature is something I have had to consider a lot.
-This experience, combined with hours of extensive research, means that I can answer confidently when I’m asked “how hot is a campfire?”
+This experience, combined with hours of extensive research, means I can confidently answer when asked “how hot is a campfire?”

 On average, a well-stacked and medium-sized campfire will burn internally at around 900°F (482°C).
 This is not a one size fits all rule though.
-Campfire temperature can be affected by the type of fuel used, oxygen flow, and, of course, the size of the fire.
 A bonfire can burn in excess of a whopping 2,000°F (1093°C).